Laptops, phones and other tech products often feature in EOFY and clearance sales happening this time of year

 If you regularly run off documents at home, an ink-efficient model with a higher purchase price may work better for you, as it’ll keep your ongoing costs lower.

-To see which models deliver the best print quality and how much each will cost you annually in ink, see our printer reviews.
+To get a read on which models deliver the best print quality and how much each will cost you annually in ink, see our printer reviews.

 If you work from home, you can also claim any extra costs resulting from you spending more time in your house.